Non-simple SLE curves are not determined by their range: Preliminaries

+We fix a root point $x \in \partial D$.
+Consider now the $\SLE_\kappa (\rho; \kappa -6 -\rho)$ branching tree rooted at $x$ and targeting all points $y \in \partial D \setminus \{ x \}$ (mind that this tree targets only boundary points).
 The union of all branches in this tree divides $D$ into a countable collection of connected components.
 The boundary of each connected component is naturally oriented by the paths of the tree which form its boundary.
 The collection of boundaries of subdomains that are naturally oriented clockwise are called the loops of the $\BCLE_\kappa(\rho)$ and the counterclockwise ones are referred to as the false loops of the $\BCLE_\kappa(\rho)$.
 If we want to emphasize that the loops have a clockwise orientation, we will use the notation $\cwBCLE_\kappa(\rho)$.
 One similarly defines $\ccwBCLE_\kappa(\rho)$ using $\SLE_\kappa(\kappa-6-\rho;\rho)$ in place of $\SLE_\kappa(\rho;\kappa-6-\rho)$ and takes the loops (resp.\ false loops) which are traced counterclockwise (resp.\ clockwise).
 Again, it is not obvious from the construction, but it is shown in \cite[Proposition~7.1]{cle_percolations} (using the reversibility of the $\SLE_\kappa(\rho_1;\rho_2)$ processes with $\rho_1,\rho_2 > -2$ established in \cite{MS_IMAG2}) that these $\BCLE_\kappa (\rho)$ do not depend on the choice of root $x$.

 For $\kappa' \in (4,8)$ and $\rho' \in (\kappa'/2-4,\kappa'/2-2)$, the $\cwBCLE_{\kappa'}(\rho')$ and $\ccwBCLE_{\kappa'}(\rho')$ are defined in an analogous way and it follows from the reversibility of $\SLE_{\kappa'}(\rho_1';\rho_2')$ with $\rho_1',\rho_2' \geq \kappa'/2-4$ established in \cite{MS_IMAG3} that the resulting family of loops does not depend on the choice of root \cite[Proposition~7.1]{cle_percolations}.
 Recall that $\kappa'/2-2$ is the threshold below which the $\SLE_{\kappa'}(\rho')$ processes are boundary intersecting.
 The range of $\rho'$ values considered in the definition of $\BCLE_{\kappa'}(\rho')$ is precisely so that $\rho' < \kappa'/2-2$ and $\kappa'-6-\rho' < \kappa'/2-2$ so that the loops do in fact hit the domain boundary.
 Note that $\BCLE_{\kappa'}(0)$ is simply the collection of loops in a $\CLE_{\kappa'}$ which intersect the boundary.